Dynamic Object Uploads

 - Interactive items: Tools, objects participants can pick up

-- UI elements: Panels or menus that move with the user
+- UI elements: Panels or menus that move with the participant

 - Non-player characters: NPCs that participants interact with